Texas Rangers (baseball): Rise to contention and back-to-back American League Pennants (2010–2016)

-2017–present
+Rebuilding (2017–2022)

 The Rangers finished the 2017 campaign 23 games out of first place with a 78–84 record.
 In 2018, the Rangers partnered with the KBO League's LG Twins, in business and baseball operations.
 On September 21, 2018, holding on to a 64–88 record, the Rangers fired Jeff Banister who had led the team since 2015.
 He was replaced by bench coach Don Wakamatsu for the remainder of the season.
 The Rangers ended the season at 67–95.
 Chris Woodward was later selected to be the team's manager beginning with the 2019 season.
 He led the team to a 78–84 record in his first season.
 The 2019 season also marked the Rangers' final season of play at Globe Life Park.
 On September 29, 2019, the Rangers played their final game at Globe Life Park, a 6–1 win over the New York Yankees.

 Following a delayed start to the 2020 season due to the COVID-19 pandemic, the Rangers played their first regular season game at the new Globe Life Field on July 24, 2020, a 1–0 win over the Colorado Rockies.
 They ended the contracted season in fifth place at 22–38.

 On April 5, 2021, the Texas Rangers hosted the first full-capacity sporting event in the United States since the pandemic began with more than 38,000 fans in attendance.
 The decision for full capacity stemmed from Texas allowing all businesses to operate at 100% capacity without mask restrictions.
 The Rangers were criticized by United States health officials and President Joe Biden for hosting a full-capacity event, calling it "a mistake" and "not responsible".
 However, former White House medical staff member Dr. William Lang argued that lowering rates of COVID-19 infections and increasing rates of vaccination in Texas gave the decision to hold the game at full capacity more credibility.
 The Rangers did not enforce a mask policy at the home opener or any of their games.
 Although the seven-day average of COVID-19 cases in Tarrant County more than doubled following the home opener, there was no evidence of causation occurring as a result of the opening game.